James-Fleming12/EvidentialHDC/docs/tta_iterations.md

 | **robust21 (norm_gate)** | crosstalk | 0.122 | 0.211 | 0.173 | **+0.57** |

 **Findings:**
-1. **The norm gate transfers cleanly to the Robust extractor: crosstalk gap +0.57 — the strongest of the family** (vs +0.36 dglsspp micro, +0.08 dglsspp med).
+ 1. **The norm gate transfers cleanly to the Robust extractor: crosstalk gap +0.57, the strongest of the family** (vs +0.36 dglsspp micro, +0.08 dglsspp med).
 The gated update closes over half the crosstalk gap, matching the Iteration-8.3 naive-EMA result (+0.52) with a single gate.
-2. **Fog gap is weak (+0.11) and ceiling-bound:** the gate reaches 0.115 vs an oracle of 0.177, but the fog zero-shot is already high (0.107) so the headroom is small — the same "fog is ceiling-bound, not assignment-bound" story as Iterations 8.3 and 9 of the robust log.
+ 2. **Fog gap is weak (+0.11) and ceiling-bound:** the gate reaches 0.115 vs an oracle of 0.177, but the fog zero-shot is already high (0.107) so the headroom is small;
+    this is the same "fog is ceiling-bound, not assignment-bound" story as Iterations 8.3 and 9 of the robust log.

-**9.3 Full TTA battery** (`tta_ceiling_diag`, 500k pool / 100k val) — the Robust
+**9.3 Full TTA battery** (`tta_ceiling_diag`, 500k pool / 100k val), the Robust
 extractor vs the family references from the same harness:

 | cond | extractor | zs | naive | conf | dist | bn | knn | oracle |